nguyenan2405/AI-FACIAL-RECOGNITION/README.md

-# AI-FACIAL-RECOGNITION
+# Attendance Check with Artificial Intelligence
-This is a project of a group of CSE students from VGU
+This is a small project of a group of CSE students from VGU.
+In this project, we mean to use AI to assist in checking student's attendance.